 AMFEP/ETA encourages that the appropriate risk assessment process be conducted prior to the introduction of enzymes in personal care and cosmetic products.

-More detailed information on this topic can be found in the SDA (Soap & Detergent Association) entitled "Risk Assessment Guidance for Enzyme-Containing Products" (SDA, 2005).
+More detailed information on this topic can be found in the ACI guidance document entitled "Risk Assessment Guidance for Enzyme-Containing Products" (ACI, 2019).